 II.
-Governance Performance

-14 | Steering Capability

-The North Korean regime has shown a remarkable capacity for maintaining its core strategic priorities over extended periods of time.
-However, these policies are not designed with the intention of initiating transformation toward democracy and market economy.
-Following his rise to power, Kim Jong-un seemed to take some positive steps in this direction by introducing economic reform measures and showing more toleration than his father for market-based activities.
-After Kim Jong-un took over the leadership from his father, he announced the so-called Byungjin policy in 2013.
-This was predicated on a dual focus: developing the economy and developing weapons of mass destruction, at the same time.
-In April 2018, he declared that the Byungjin policy had been successful and was thus being brought to an end, announcing the "socialist economic construction" policy in its place.
-However, such measures proved to be comparatively superficial, and resulted in no meaningful change in overall regime policy.

-In January 2021, at the Eighth Party Congress, which was held five years after the Seventh Party Congress, a new five-year economic plan was introduced.
-Among other things, the metal and chemical industries were identified as the key elements of the five-year economic development plan, though the seriousness of these official announcements is questionable.

-Aside from the policies required for regime survival, the regime's policies for promoting economic reforms and the people's welfare have never been pursued with real sincerity or determination.
+Governance Performance 14 | Steering Capability The North Korean regime has shown a remarkable capacity for maintaining its core strategic priorities over extended periods of time.
+However, these policies are solely designed with the intention of clinging on to power at all costs.
+The government does not set strategic priorities based on evidence and expertise.
+Meanwhile, Kim Jong-un seemed to take some positive steps in this direction by introducing economic reform measures and showing more tolerance than his father for market-based activities.
+However, such measures proved to be comparatively superficial and did not lead to any meaningful changes in the regime's overall policy agenda, which prioritizes the development of nuclear weapons and weapons of mass destruction.
+In January 2021, a new five-year economic plan was introduced with no dramatic changes.
+The government continues to advocate for self-sufficiency, and the metal and chemical industries were identified as key elements of the five-year economic development plan.
+During a six-day meeting in December 2022, Kim Jong-un called for an "exponential increase" in North Korea's nuclear arsenal in 2023 to counter what he claims to be hostile acts from South Korea and the United States.
+Aside from the policies required for regime survival, the regime's policies for promoting economic reforms and the people's welfare have rarely been pursued.
 In North Korea, priorities and policy implementation are organized strictly hierarchically.
 Paramount priorities include the maintenance of the top leader's political status and extravagant living practices.
-These must be implemented without hesitation, and without any regard to expenditure concerns.
-Their implementation is guaranteed by the leader's personal court and the party, the two most powerful institutions beyond the top leader himself.
+These must be implemented without hesitation and without any regard for expenditure concerns.
+The implementation of these priorities is guaranteed by the leader's personal court and the party, the two most powerful institutions beyond the top leader himself.
 The inherent corruption in the government facilitates the implementation of these political decisions since they also favor the surrounding leadership.
 The next most important priorities are related to arming the regime so that it can defend itself against internal and external challenges.
-The implementation of this goal is guaranteed by the party-dominated weapons-production sector and by the military itself, under the top leader's careful direction.
-The regime's most neglected priorities include the management of the civilian economy and the public infrastructure.
-Implementation of these priorities is carried out by the cabinet, a comparatively weak institution in terms of power, prestige and resources.
+The implementation of this goal is guaranteed by the party-dominated weapons production sector and by the military itself, under the top leader's careful direction.
+The regime's most neglected priorities include the management of the civilian economy and public infrastructure.
+The implementation of these priorities is carried out by the cabinet, a comparatively weak institution in terms of power, prestige and resources.
+This power dynamic has remained valid under Kim Jong-un.
+He indeed promised to relieve hunger during his inaugural address, talked frequently about "love for people" and introduced some economic reform measures.
+Nonetheless, he has never mentioned contradictions or a need to revise the top regime priorities of maintaining the top leader's godlike prestige and accelerating the country's military buildup.
+Question Score Prioritization 1 '06 '24 10

-Question Score

-Prioritization